-Interim Measures: Measures that are reasonably available where the university may take to protect the parties once a report of sexual misconduct is made and throughout the duration of any investigation.
-Interim measures provided to students may vary from those provided to employees.
+Supporitve Measures: Measures that are reasonably available where the university may take to protect the parties once a report of sexual misconduct is made and throughout the duration of any investigation.
+Supportive measures provided to students may vary from those provided to employees.
 A person does not need to go through a university investigation to receive some of these measures.
-Interim Measures are meant for an interim period and if longer services are needed the Title IX coordinator will refer to the appropriate office.
+Supportive Measures are meant for an interim period and if longer services are needed the Title IX coordinator will refer to the appropriate office.

-Examples of interim measured include, but are not limited to:
+Examples of supportive measures include, but are not limited to: